bharatsim/BharatSim-Visualisation/README.md

      ```

   3. Run `yarn install`
-  4. Run `yarn deep-clean` to cleanup node_modules, cache and unused file and folders
+  4. Run `yarn deep-clean` to cleanup `node_modules`, cache, and unused files and folders
-  5. Run the code `docker-compose up`
+  5. Run `docker-compose up`
-  6. Access application on `http://localhost:3005/` or `http://127.0.0.1:3005/`
+  6. Access the application at `http://localhost:3005/` or `http://127.0.0.1:3005/`

 ## Tech stack